ten0s/ten0s.github.io/_posts/2022-07-22-nodejs-gtk-hello-world-on-windows.md

 ---

-Recently I helped porting [Node-Gtk](https://github.com/romgrk/node-gtk) to Windows and since [VeLisp](https://github.com/ten0s/velisp) is probably the first project that use it on Windows, so I'm in a good position to share what I have learned along the way.
+Recently I helped porting [Node-Gtk](https://github.com/romgrk/node-gtk) to Windows and since [VeLisp](https://github.com/ten0s/velisp) is probably the first project that use it on Windows, I think I'm in a good position to share what I have learned along the way.

 The below you will find the steps how to make [GTK](https://www.gtk.org/) Hello World application using [Node.js](https://nodejs.org/).
 In the [next post](TODO) we will know how to determine dependencies